cancervariants/fusion-curation/README.md

 ### Shared type definitions

 The frontend utilizes Typescript definitions generated from the backend pydantic schema.
 These can be refreshed, from the server environment, with the command `curfu_devtools client-types`.
-This will only work if `json2ts` has been installed in the `node_modules` binary directory.
+This will only work if `json2ts` has been installed in the client's `node_modules` binary directory.

 ### Style